SSWConsulting/right4me/README.md

 # SSW Right4Me

 Right4Me allows the community to share information about products and services that meet specific disability needs.
+The website has been turned off for now, but we have a picture of it:
 ![Image of Right4Me Website](https://raw.githubusercontent.com/SSWConsulting/right4me/master/Right4MeSite.png)

 ## Background Story